KevinTapol/SweetTreatVixen/README.md

 `onClick={() => {setNav(false);setCart(true)}}`
 <!-- airtable has a js library to install with npm i airtable.
 Then you can grab your api by specific database form.
 Log into your airtable account on airtable.com/api for documentation, api key and base id (database id).-->

+*I added the following to the header of index.html to use Pacifico font.
+I also created a CSS class in index.css called font_pacifico*
+`<link href="https://fonts.googleapis.com/css2?family=Pacifico&display=swap" rel="stylesheet">`